opensearch-project/documentation-website/_dashboards/management/accelerate-external-data.md

     <img src="{{site.url}}{{site.baseurl}}/images/dashboards/covering-index-fields.png" alt="Covering index field naming" width="700"/>

 3. Select the **Copy Query to Editor** button to apply your covering index settings.
 4. View the covering index query details in the table pane and then select the **Run** button.
 Your index is added to the left-side navigation menu containing the list of your databases.
+An example UI is shown in the following image.

      <img src="{{site.url}}{{site.baseurl}}/images/dashboards/run-index-query-workbench.png" alt="Run index in Query Workbench" width="700"/>